Want to learn more about the research process? Explore our resources or contact us.

 In preparation for your research project it is essential to consider how the data being collected or generated will be handled both short and long-term.
 During the planning phase it is important to acquaint yourself with the data management and sharing requirements of your funding agency.

-A guide to integrating RDM best practices within the research cycle.
+Visit Research Data Management Services for more information including a guide to integrating RDM best practices within the research cycle.
 Learn how to develop a data management plan (DMP) at the beginning of a research project to ensure future usability, preservation and access.
 Tips on how to encrypt data, what funders require, how to handle sensitive data, and more...